-The given Non – Preferential Certificate of Origin applications for exports need to be submitted through the e-COO platform to the designated issuing agencies.
+Non – Preferential Certificate of Origin export applications must be submitted through the e-COO platform to the designated issuing agencies.

 No manual application for such a CoO should be submitted to an issuing agency after 15.04.2021.
-Any manual applications submitted before the prescribed date may however be processed by the issuing agencies.
+However, any manual applications submitted before the prescribed date may be processed by the issuing agencies.

 Manual submission of GSP CoO applications

-- Applications for Non – Preferential Certificate of Origin need to be submitted through the e-CoO platform with effect from 15th April 2021.
-However, there shall be a transition period for CoO (NP) issuing agencies to on-board this common digital platform.
+- Applications for Non – Preferential Certificate of Origin must be submitted through the e-CoO platform from 15th April 2021.
+However, there shall be a transition period for CoO (NP) issuing agencies to onboard this common digital platform.

-- Submitting CoO (NP) applications on this online platform shall not be mandatory for the exporters in the immediate.
+- Submitting CoO (NP) applications on this online platform shall not immediately be mandatory for the exporters.

 - The existing procedure of submitting paper CoO applications directly to the designated issuing agency shall also be in operation in parallel.

-- Submission and issuance of CoO (NP) by the issuing agencies through their paper-based system may continue up to 31st July 2021or until further orders.
+- Submission and issuance of CoO (NP) by the issuing agencies through their paper-based system may continue until 31st July 2021or until further orders.

 Features of online Non-Preferential Certificate of Origin applications

-- The electronic copy shall bear the image signature of the officer and the stamp of the issuing agency.
+- The electronic copy shall bear the officer’s image signature and the issuing agency’s stamp.

 - The other copies shall not bear the image sign and seal of the issuing agency.

 The authenticity of the online CoO (NP) issued shall be verifiable through the QR code displayed on the certificate.
-Additionally, verification may also be done by keying the certificate number at the verification link on the e-CoO platform
+Verification may also be done by keying the certificate number at the verification link on the e-CoO platform.

 Exporter Registration in Common Digital Platform